do-community/ansible-playbooks/wordpress-lamp_ubuntu1804/readme.md

 ## Settings

+- `php_modules`:  An array containing PHP extensions that should be installed to support your WordPress setup.
+You don't need to change this variable, but you might want to include new extensions to the list if your specific setup requires it.
-- `mysql_root_password`: the password for the MySQL root account.
+- `mysql_root_password`: The desired password for the **root** MySQL account.
-- `app_user`: a remote non-root user on the Ansible host that will own the application files.
+- `mysql_db`: The name of the MySQL database that should be created for WordPress.
+- `mysql_user`: The name of the MySQL user that should be created for WordPress.
+- `mysql_password`: The password for the new MySQL user.
-- `http_host`: your domain name.
+- `http_host`: Your domain name.
-- `http_conf`: the name of the configuration file that will be created within Apache.
+- `http_conf`: The name of the configuration file that will be created within Apache.
-- `http_port`: HTTP port, default is 80.
+- `http_port`: HTTP port for this virtual host, where `80` is the default.
-- `disable_default`: whether or not to disable the default Apache website.
-When set to true, your new virtualhost should be used as default website.
-Default is true.

 ## Running this Playbook